 Barracks (left to right): 1948; 1949; 1950 (click thumbnails for larger images)

 With Mary Hall under construction to house students by fall 1951, the barracks were moved and put to other uses.
 Some were sold (in sections) and removed from campus altogether, to places like Avon and Big Fish Lake.
-Others still stand on campus, and were used to form parts of buildings used by the Liturgical Press and Custodial Services.
-Having undergone significant renovations over the years, their initial use as barracks has been almost totally obscured over time.
+Others stayed on campus, and were used to form parts of buildings used by the Liturgical Press and Custodial Services, as shown below in this 1966 aerial photo: